reslp/funannotate-docker/README.md

 	/data/external/signalp-4.1
 	/data/external/gm_et_linux_64

-Also it expects the GeneMark license key file in /data/.
+In Docker the container expects the GeneMark license key file in /data/.
+In Sinularity it depends on how you run your container.
+Typically the license file needs to be in your home directory.

 ### Setting up the funannotate database: